-Western Springs goes back in time for one day at the Western Springs Historical Society’s MayFest
+Western Springs traveled back in time for the Historical Society’s First Ever MayFest

 The Western Springs Historical Society (WSHS), presented an afternoon of old-fashioned family fun during MayFest, a new biennial event designed to raise awareness of the Society and its Preservation Awards.
 The event took place Sunday, May 4 at the Tower Green.

 The afternoon featured traditional carnival games, old-fashioned entertainment, food and crafts.
 Carnival games included nostalgic favorites like the milk can toss, bucket drop and a scavenger hunt with a raffle prize.
 Entertainment featured a juggler, unicyclists, Maypole dancers, and the Western Springs-based Allegro fiddle and dance ensemble.
 Food included lemonade, popcorn, cotton candy and an old-fashioned candy table.
 Craft tables offered boys and girls the opportunity to create crafts from another time, like May baskets, crowns and pennants.
 Children, preschool through grade 4thgrade, participated in a coloring contest.
 We have a terrific photo montage of MayFest here.

 Community businesses that stepped up to sponsor the event included:

 Event Sponsor: Realty Executives.

 Thank you to all of our generous sponsors – this event would not have been possible without you!